YOUR LDP EXPERIENCE

 Find My Voice

 I don’t speak up.
 My fear of saying something stupid, being wrong, or lacking confidence as compared to the other “experts” in my classes kept me from raising my hand or contributing to my full potential.
 I was challenged by my coach to raise my hand at least one time a week in class as a starting point.
-And, then, as I grew in confidence, it grew to once per class.
+As I grew in confidence, it grew to once per class.
 I asked a friend in class to hold me accountable.
 I also asked my team members to hold me accountable to speaking up in group meetings.
 This helped me grow my confidence, find my voice and, ultimately, get over the fear of being wrong.
 I was just recently named the CEO of a financial services organization.

 Tame the Self-Critic